Torkilws/Star-Dive/README.md

-# StarDive
+# Star Dive
-Support page for the game Star Dive
+For questions, suggestion, bugs or other questions; contact me at stardivegame@gmail.com